kunukn/ackordion/README.md

 http://codepen.io/kunukn/full/zBEEEq/

 # how does it work?
-This uses CSS transition on max-height value.
-The max-height is dynamically set and removed with JS during expanding and collapsing.
+This uses CSS transition on height value.
+The height is dynamically set and removed with JS during expanding and collapsing.
 The height value is calculated dynamically based on content.
 You can rotate the device or resize the browser window where the height is dynamically adjusted.
 The onclick declarative binding in the markup is used to make it flexible for removing or adding items without having to use addEvent or removeEvent listener bindings.
-When an item is expanded the attribute is set `aria-expanded=true` for the expanded tabpanel.
+When an item is expanded the attribute is set `aria-expanded=true` and the css class `ackordion--active` is added for the expanded tabpanel.

 # html structure